Home » Bedding advice » Can You Use An Electric Blanket With A Memory Foam Mattress?

 Article navigation

-Memory foam is a temperature-sensitive material that provides excellent support and pressure relief.
-The material relies on natural body heat to conform and adapt to the shape of the body.
-It can feel quite firm initially but softens as the body generates heat throughout the night.
-The hotter the foam becomes, the more it will soften, and as a result, the body will sink deeper into the mattress.
-This also means the material takes longer to recover to its original shape.
+Memory foam is a temperature-sensitive material that conforms to the body using natural heat.
+It can initially feel firm but gradually softens as body heat is generated during the night.
+Once pressure is removed, the material slowly recovers to its original shape.
+The hotter the foam becomes, the more it softens, causing the body to sink deeper into the mattress.
+This also means the material takes longer to return to its original shape.

-Memory foam tends to feel warmer than other materials
+Memory foam retains more heat than other materials

-Sleeping on top of an electric blanket creates an additional layer between you and the mattress, reducing the material’s effectiveness in conforming closely to the body.
+Sleeping on an electric blanket adds an additional layer between you and the memory foam, affecting the material’s ability to conform to your body.

 Skin irritations and burns